bangyuanzhu/bangyuanzhu.github.io/_posts/2021-10-21-complete_club_website.md

 To achieve the goal, the requirements are strict: I have to do much better than others to prove that I am really talented.
 Meanwhile, currently, it is uncomfortable for me if I do something different and others might give me a strange look.
 I always doubt my choice and become hesitant when this sh*t happens.
 These are two main things that I need to overcome.<br>

-Hope I can make my life meaningful, otherwise, I have no difference with orangutans. <br>
+Hope I can make my life meaningful, otherwise, I have no difference with orangutan. <br>